-Improved knowledge/more accurate data
+The change is mainly due to: Improved knowledge/more accurate data

-The Sanddune Survey of Scotland has now been completely translated from NVC to Annex I habitats and is available through HabMoS which has given a revised extent figure for this habitat (which was greater than previously reported).
-This figure was 13.25Km2.
-However 0.4km2 has been lost at Foveran Links and South Menie from Golf Course Development, so this has been subtracted from that figure - to give 12.8km2 habitat.
+The Sanddune Survey of Scotland has now been completely translated from NVC to Annex I habitats and is available through HabMoS which has given a revised extent figure for this habitat (which is less than previously reported).
+This figure is 102.7 km2.
+However 0.85 km2 has been lost at Foveran Links and South Menie from Golf Course Development, so this has been subtracted from that figure - to give 101.9 km2 habitat.
 There are still some issues with the data from HaBMoS (some overlapping polygons) but this is our best current data.